xperseguers/t3ext-image_autoresize/Documentation/AdministratorManual/ConfiguringExtension/GeneralSettings.rst

 Maximum image size (pixel area)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the maximum size in pixels a picture will be bound to after the resize processing.
+This is the maximum size in pixels a picture will be bound to after the resize processing (thus ``height × width``).
 Height and width are calculated as big as possible considering the defined maximum width / height.
 Aspect ratio will of course be preserved.

 The field accepts the suffice "M" for megapixels.